HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

 {{<highlight c>}}
 	colorToSet.a = Map(transform.position.y, -.45f, -.0f, 0, 1);
 {{</highlight >}}
 While the `0` and `1` are probably fine, because there is no real typical reason to change those, for the others there might be a reason.
 Those are “magic numbers”.
 Numbers in the code that magically define how something works or doesn’t.
 You typically should avoid them at all costs.
 Create a variable for them!
-Magic numbers can be a real pain in the a** to debug, especially if you come back to code a while later.
+Magic numbers can be a real pain in the a** to debug, especially if you come back to code a while later.<br>
 I left them, so I could make this point.
 You shouldn’t!

-Project 1:
+Project 1:<br>
 The first thing i suggest you do is, go through the scripts you have written so far and refactor them.
 An for at least a few try not to rely on the refactoring help of your IDE.
-Get the concept o writing them engraved into your brain!.
+Get the concept o writing them engraved into your brain!.<br>
-Projects 2:
+Projects 2:<br>
 While methods don’t actually allow is to do something utterly new, it allows is creating things that aren’t horribly tedious to do.
-So here are some more examples for our Cuboid: Go check them out.
+So here are some more examples for our Cuboid: Go check them out.<br>
 Add more examples here using methods
-Projects 3:
+Projects 3:<br>
 Noise Walker
 Low poly Example